module Z80::Program

 # File lib/z80/labels.rb, line 83 def unwrap_pointer(arg) if arg.is_a?(Array) self.[](arg) else arg end end

-.
+Returns an unnamed label and allocates count words with Program.data.
 Optionally you can provide values for the allocated words.

-See: Program.data
+See: Program.data.

-# File lib/z80/labels.rb, line 439 def words(*args); data(2, *args); end
+# File lib/z80/labels.rb, line 446 def words(*args); data(2, *args); end